-More public consultation will follow before the Regulation 16 document is sent to an independent examiner mutually agreed by CC and the D&T steering group, who will check the NDP to ensure it conforms with legislation, policies, designations and any other relevant documents.
-At this stage, the independent examiner may recommend that the NDP is amended before continuing to the referendum stage, or recommend that the NDP continue to the referendum stage.
+Additional public consultation followed before the Regulation 15 document was sent to an independent examiner mutually agreed by CC and the D&T steering group, who checked the NDP to ensure it conforms with legislation, policies, designations and any other relevant documents.
+At this stage, the independent examiner may recommend that the NDP is amended before continuing to the referendum stage or recommend that the NDP continue to the referendum stage.